lucastrschneider/simon-setup/README.md

 Use the **GNOME Disk** to configure the data partition to be automounted at login.
 Then it is possible to add bookmarks in Nautilus for the folders there

-### Firefox

-Follow [this tutorial](https://superuser.com/questions/1557955/how-to-remove-firefox-orange-microphone-webcam-indicator-from-the-top-of-the-scr) to remove the icon showing when mic and camera are being used.
-This is necessary because they aren't recognized as pop-ups from pop shell, and will be added to the auto-tiling

 ### VSCode Theme and Font

 - Theme **Adwaita Dark & default syntax highlighting & colorful status bar**